It wasn’t long ago that if you forgot to buy a Mother’s Day gift before the holiday you were out of luck, especially if the recipient lived far away.

 Gripe about the pace of the modern world, but that speed definitely works in our favor when best intentions or efforts fail.

 Nope, we’re not talking about PJs or tins of popcorn.
-Giftagram is a service whose mission is “to make it easy to be thoughtful, by letting you instantly send gifts to those who matter most.”
+Giftagram is a service whose motto is “making it easy to be thoughtful.”
 You don’t even need the recipient’s mailing address.

-Amazon Prime offers a lot more than free two-day shipping on eligible purchases.
+Amazon Prime offers free two-day shipping on eligible purchases, but a lot more than just that.
 Members can stream movies, TV shows and music plus store unlimited photos online for free — just to name a few perks.
-For more details, check out “8 Major Freebies and Discounts You Get With Amazon Prime.”
+For more details, check out “8 Big Freebies and Price Breaks You Get With Amazon Prime.”

-New-mom alert: Prime members also receive discounts like 20 percent off diaper subscriptions.
+New-mom alert: Prime members also get discounts such as 20 percent off diaper subscriptions.

 If you buy Prime as a gift, Amazon will email redemption instructions to the recipient on whatever day you choose.
 The recipient can start the membership immediately thereafter.